 - May require a water softener for the warranty to be valid

 - Water can run cool if exceeding heating flow rate

 - Inconsistent water temperature if the unit is not properly sized

 - Does not handle multiple hot water users well

 Practical applications for a tankless water heater include a small house with two people, an addition to a home where it is far from the tank water heater, a horse barn or detached workshop where hot water is not needed every day.

 With nearly two decades of experience, Cole’s Plumbing is professionally qualified to install and service your home or business tank or tankless water heaters.
 We have the right equipment, tools, and experience to do the job right – at an affordable price.
-Please call us at (972) 704-3602 to discuss how we can help you safely get the most out of your hot water heater.
+Please call/text us at (972) 210-9033 or complete the Get an Estimate form to discuss how we can help you safely get the most out of your hot water heater.